Adult Brain Tumors: Grading and Treatment

 What is grading for brain tumors?

-Primary brain tumors (tumors that start in the brain) do not have a classic staging system like most cancers.
+Primary brain tumors (tumors that start in the brain) do not have the same staging system as most cancers.
 Brain tumors are given a grade.
 This is because the size of a brain tumor is less important than where it is found and the type of brain cell it is made of.
 These cancer cells are looked at under a microscope to see what kind of cell they are and to give the tumor a grade.

 How are brain tumors classified and graded?

 The most common classification system for brain tumors is the World Health Organization (WHO) system.
 It classifies brain tumors according to histology (how cells look under the microscope) as well as tumor grade.
-The WHO numerical grade shows the chance of malignancy (or aggressiveness) from I (benign) to IV (malignant).
+The WHO numerical grade shows the chance of malignancy (or aggressiveness).
+The grades are numbered I (one) to IV (four).
+One (I) being the least aggressive, and four (IV) the most aggressive.

-- Grade I: Slow growing and almost look normal under a microscope.
+• Grade I (one): Slow growing and look almost normal under a microscope.

-- Grade II: Relatively slow-growing cells, with a slightly abnormal appearance.
+• Grade II (two): Slow growing cells, that look slightly abnormal.
 These can grow into normal tissue and can recur (come back) as a higher-grade tumor.

-- Grade III: Actively reproducing abnormal cells that look abnormal under a microscope.
-There is invasion of nearby normal tissue and the tumor tends to recur at a higher grade.
+• Grade III (three): Actively reproducing abnormal cells that look abnormal under a microscope.
+The abnormal cells are invading (growing into) nearby normal tissue and can recur as a higher-grade tumor.

-- Grade IV: Abnormal cells reproduce rapidly and have a very abnormal appearance under a microscope.
+• Grade IV (four): Abnormal cells reproduce quickly and look very abnormal under a microscope.
 The tumors form new blood vessels to keep growing and there may be areas of necrotic (dead) tissue in the middle of the tumor.

 There are many types of brain tumors.
 Some are malignant (cancerous) while others are benign (not cancer).
-Both can be hard to treat because the brain is within the skull and tumors can cause pressure on the brain.
-This pressure is often what leads to symptoms of brain tumors.
+They can be hard to treat because the brain is within the skull and tumors can put pressure on the brain.
+Pressure is often what leads to symptoms of brain tumors.

 How are brain tumors treated?

-Treatment for a brain tumor depends mostly on where the tumor is found.
-Your treatment may include some or all of the following:
+Treatment for a brain tumor depends mostly on where the tumor is.
+Your treatment may be:

 Surgery